alvilgau/CloudyMcCloudface/doc/doc.md

 - *State 1*: which user belonging to which tenant tracked which keywords

     The mapping between tenants, users, and keywords is stored in the redis cache.
 E.g. when the *tweetstream-service* goes down for a few seconds, the information is still kept in the key value store.
 When the service restarts, it requests the information from redis and thus is able to reconnect to twitter with the given credentials and keywords.
 This stateless flow allows us to shutdown each service type and the application will continue working when the service gets restarted.
-This is applies for the *recorder-service / webserver-serivce*.
+This applies to the *recorder-service / webserver-serivce*.

-- *State 2*: which user belonging to which tenant wants to record which keywords for what time range
+- *State 2*: which user belonging to which tenant wants to record which keywords for what time frame

     It is not sufficient to store this type of information only in redis, because a user could schedule a record for in a few weeks or months.
-When the redis cache would be restarted, this information would be lost, so the record schedule is stored additionally in the permanent NoSQL storage DynamoDB.
+When the redis cache would be restarted, this information would be lost, so the record schedule is additionally stored in the permanent NoSQL storage DynamoDB.

 Note: In contrast to REST-APIs which are stateless by convention, websocket connections can be seen as a kind of state.
 In this case, the client won't receive any more analyzed tweets when the *webserver-service* goes down and the connection is lost.
 We circumvent this issue by resending the 'track'-message from our Elm-Client to the *webserver-service* when the client didn't receive any response from the *webserver-service* for a given amount of time (20 seconds).
 This will reestablish a lost connection and thus the flow of analyzed tweets will continue automatically without the need of the user having to reload the page manually.

 ### VII.
 Port binding

-Due the services are implemented with Node.js, there is no need for an external webserver container like Apache or HTTPD.
+Due to the fact that the services are implemented with Node.js, there is no need for an external webserver container like Apache or HTTPD.
 So all our services are completely self-contained by relying on Node.js' internal http module.
 The port binding itself is declared in the configuration environment file `.env` whereby the services can be sticked to each other as described in the section `Backing Services`.

 ### VIII.
 Concurrency